Rewiring My Brain… and Maybe Yours Too

 Coffee also contains compounds with antioxidant and anti-inflammatory properties which aid in disease reduction.
 However, that does not mean that drinking coffee will fix any issues resulting from excessive weight gain, alcoholism, an unhealthy diet, or health issues.
 Think of coffee with similar effects to tea or vitamins.
 They have positive effects to help your health but do not solve them, so it is crucial to understand that even while drinking coffee, health maintenance is important.
 The positive results are most effective while drinking straight coffee, the use of additional products in your coffee like the sugar, or all the ingredients in your caramel macchiato, may not provide optimal effects in lowering the chance of disease.

-Stem Cell Therapy on Knees
+Regrow, Repair, Run: Stem Cell Knees

 Stem cell therapy is the current source of regenerative medicine to create or repair and restore living tissue and organs.
 It’s goal has been to restore damaged tissue and organs in patients with serious injuries or chronic disease where the body does not provide sufficient renewal processes.